dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 environment, but instead they just want to get their development environment up and running as fast as possible so they could start working on the project.

-So this option may not work for everybody.
+So just using VirtualBox to run Docker may not work for everybody.

 The other option is to use VirtualBox in combination with Vagrant.